arontier/A_Prot_Paper/README.md

 - pyrosetta 4 (http://www.pyrosetta.org/)

 ## Usages
-(1) Using MSA to predict distogram and anglegram for trrosetta structure modeling.
+(1) Using MSA to predict distogram and anglegram for structure modeling.
 ```
 python run_a_prot.py --input_path T0998.json --output_path T0998.npz --conv_model_path a_prot_resnet_weights.pth
 ```
 The input file should be in format .fa or .a3m like MSA file, or .json file like ours.
 The ```a_prot_resnet_weights.pth``` trained network weights can be downloaded from ```https://drive.google.com/drive/folders/1JLSsSzKu3NBTKg9KwSlXCB_8q3E-g2Gv?usp=sharing```

-(2) Run trrosetta structure modeling
+(2) Run structure modeling
 ```
 python run_structure_modeling.py --input_path T0998.npz --output_path T0998.pdb
 ```